Why Modular Homes/Buildings?

 - To avoid all unnecessary waste in the production process, this yields to a large savings for the client.

-In matter of couple of weeks, the modular design is finalized, and everyone knows that is it.
+In a matter of a couple of weeks, the modular design is finalized, and everyone knows that is the end of the process.
 The home is then under construction in the factory, at which point changes cannot be made, which, again, can alleviate the stress of a new home project.

 Michael Buchanan said it best in his book PreFabHome:

-Modular homes are free of mold.
+Modular homes and modular buildings are free of mold.
 In contrast for site-built homes, it is hard to avoid moisture when you build on the open on-site.
 One-third to one-half of all structures have damp conditions that may encourage development of mold.
 Source: U.S. EPA.

 A recent survey asked: How important is mold to the homeowner market?
 The response: